camelot-project/frontend/contributing.md

-If you would like to contact us via a different route, you can e-mail [sirarthurthesubmitter@gmail.com](mailto:sirarthurthesubmitter@gmail.com) or any of the contributers directly.
+If you would like to contact us via a different route, you can e-mail [sirarthurthesubmitter@gmail.com](mailto:sirarthurthesubmitter@gmail.com) or any of the contributors directly.